 Do not use this medication if you are allergic to travoprost or if you are under the age of 16 years old.

 Dose adjustment or special precautions may be required

 To ensure this medication is safe for you, tell your doctor if you have ever had swelling or an infection in your eye, retinal detachment, or eye drudgery or injury affecting the lens of your eyes.

-Long term use of this medication can cause gradual change in the color of your eyes, eye lids, and lashes, usually an increase in brown pigment.
-There may also be an increase in growth or thickness of your eyelashes.
+Long-term use of this medication can cause a gradual change in the color of your eyes, eyelids, and lashes, usually an increase in brown pigment.
+There may also be an increase in the growth or thickness of your eyelashes.
 It is likely you will not notice the difference until looking back years later.